openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 by layer recipes.
 It is recommended to keep recipes up-to-date with upstream version releases.

-While several methods exist that allow you upgrade a recipe, you might consider checking on the upgrade status of a recipe first.
+While there are several methods to upgrade a recipe, you might consider checking on the upgrade status of a recipe first.
 You can do so using the ``devtool check-upgrade-status`` command.
 See the ":ref:`devtool-checking-on-the-upgrade-status-of-a-recipe`"